tiuconsulting/Wintrac/README.md

 # Wintrac
-Contains the Code for Wintrac POC
+Contains the Code for Wintrac POC.

-The Recent_DTS_Conversion contains the SSIS code WintrackWebAPI contains the code base for Web API.
+1) The Recent_DTS_Conversion contains the SSIS code
+2) WintrackWebAPI contains the code base for Web API.
-WintrackUI is the WPF project to generate the report DTSINI contains the configurations for SSIS packages to work.
+3) WintrackUI is the WPF project to generate the report
+4) DTSINI contains the configurations for SSIS packages to work.
 Place them in C:\ drive